 </ img>

-Below are also visible grids of these very speakers, andalso perforation of the cooling system.
-In front, the laptop rests on two elongated rubberized legs.
-At the back - one long, for most of the width of the laptop:
+The grids of these same speakers are also visible from below, andalso perforation of the cooling system.
+At the front, the laptop rests on two oblong rubberized legs.
+On the back there is one long one, covering most of the width of the laptop:

 </ img>

-Another interesting decorative element -protective glass of the display: it has rounded edges, as in smartphones.
-It does not bring practical benefit, but it looks very aesthetically pleasing.
-The frame around the screen is thin, which made it possible to cram 14-inches into the case, which is more familiar in size for 13.3-inch models.
-In addition to the webcam, an infrared sensor also fits above the screen to recognize the owner by the face and the operation of Glance software.
-It tracks eye movements with an IR camera and can do a couple of useful things.
-For example, automatically lock the laptop if you get up because of the workplace.
-Or move program windows between connected screens if you look at the desired panel.
-The latter could not be verified: a monitor with Thunderbolt was not at hand.
+Another interesting decorative element -protective display glass: it has rounded edges, like in smartphones.
+This has no practical benefit, but it looks very aesthetically pleasing.
+The frame around the perimeter of the screen is thin, which made it possible to cram a 14-inch device into a body that is more typical in size for 13.3-inch models.
+In addition to the webcam, there is also an infrared sensor above the screen for recognizing the owner by face and operating the Glance software.
+It tracks eye movements using an IR camera and can do a couple of useful things.
+For example, automatically lock your laptop if you get up from your desk.
+Or move program windows between connected screens by looking at the desired panel.
+It was not possible to check the latter: there was no monitor with Thunderbolt at hand.

 </ img>